 The only problem with heaven: if you’ve recently had it and now can’t get it, then you are probably closer to some kind of hell.
 And that, my friends, succinctly sums up my third afternoon on board the jangada.
 Instead of craving ice cream, I started craving fruit.
-And one in particular — water-melon.
+And one type in particular — watermelon.

-On the bright side: thinking about all that juice had a stimulating effect.
+On the bright side, thinking about all that juice had a stimulating effect.
 Where for the longest time it had been deathly silent, I started to hear portentous rumblings below my navel.
 And not only rumblings, but the squeaking of hinges long since opened, the clanging of hammers on frozen pipes, and the hissing of gases quickly releasing — noxious, high pressure gases.
-All this action clearly indicated one thing: my desiccated friend was creeping along and would soon reach its final destination—the living sea!
+All this action clearly indicated one thing: my desiccated friend was creeping along and would soon reach its final destination—the living sea.

 Finally! (cue the trumpets)

 With a forceful yank I freed the button.
 Yes!
 But when I grabbed the zipper to pull it down . . .
 What?
-NO!
-NOT AGAIN!
+No, not again!
 I tugged on that thing like a madman but it just wouldn’t budge — not even a silly little millimeter.